Code Prediction by Feeding Trees to Transformers: Conclusion and Future Work

-\paragraph{Handling Out-of-Vocabulary Words} Source code presents a difficulty shared with natural language processing in handling large vocabularies and rare words.
+In the future, one avenue we wish to continue working on is handling out-of-vocabulary words better.
+Source code presents a difficulty shared with NLP in handling large vocabularies and rare words.
 The token/word to be predicted in test data may not appear in the training data.
-This is even more challenging when predicting identifiers, such as method names, variable names, and so on, as developers can come up with arbitrary identifier names.
+This is even more challenging when predicting identifiers, such as method names, variable names, as developers can come up with arbitrary identifier names.
 Possible mitigation includes copying mechanism~\cite{allamanis2016convolutional,brockschmidt2018generative-graph,fernandes2018structured} and open-vocabulary models~\cite{cvitkovic2019open,karampatsis2020big-bpe}.

-\paragraph{Predicting Multiple Tokens at a Time} This paper focused on predicting the next token.
-Next we want to explore generating multiple tokens at a time (or even a complete expression statement).
-We hope to work towards an even more useful autocomplete tool.
+This paper focused on predicting the next token, as it is already a challenging task.
+In future, we also want to explore predicting multiple tokens at a time, i.e. autocompleting entire expressions.